 4. Fresh fruit and vegetables:

 Although they may be superstar athletes, at the end of the day, these Winter Olympians are the same as everyone of us, and they only want to put the best and freshest of food into their body.
 Olympics athletes consume lots of fresh fruit and vegetables throughout the day as they look to supply their body with the essential vitamins and minerals that will get them through the day and through the tough training sessions.
 British snowboarder Zoe Gillings maintains a diet that is high in protein and carbohydrates and full of fresh fruit and vegetable as she prepares for the Sochi games.
 Banana is a popular choice, particularly due to its high potassium content.

 (Image source: BBC)

 Some athletes are also loading up on salads instead of pasta before taking part in an event.
-This is to help them become lighter and is particularly popular for jumping events including ski jumping, were the loss of a few pounds before an event can make a big difference.
+This is to help them become lighter and is particularly popular for jumping events including ski jumping, where the loss of a few pounds before an event can make a big difference.
 With sports scientists and dieticians on board, these athletes are still getting key sources of energy and carbohydrates into their body with a salad.